ifandelse/writing/techpro/web client storage options/post.md

 		// other members, etc.
 	};

-As a user enters their name and a band/artist they like, the viewmodel for the form publishes a message that our `storageContainer` listens for.
+As a user enters their name and a band/artist they like, the view model for the form publishes a message that our `storageContainer` listens for.
 When that message arrives, the `storePref` method is invoked.
 Again, you'll notice we're dealing with transactions.
 We start a transaction via `self.db.transaction`.
 The first argument is an array of object store names that this transaction will involve.
 We only have one - "prefs".
 The second argument is the transaction mode.
 We're writing data, so we use `readwrite`.
 Notice that our transaction request has `oncomplete` and `onerror` hooks, but the `add` request also has `onsuccess` (and an `onerror` that I'm not using in this example).
 Our new pref object gets added to the store when we call `prefs.add(pref)` - that's all it takes.

 ## Retrieving Data
 Our `storageContainer` supports two ways to retrieve data - everything, or all the preferences for a given name.
 The two methods involved are `loadExistingPrefs` and `filterPrefs`: